l-manoj/core-webapis/docs/Docker.md

 - to communicate with containers within a network from outside, a port needs to be published onto the docker host
 #### Multi-host networking (builtin OVERLAY n/w)
 #### Working with existing workloads (MACVLAN and IPVLAN)

+#### Useful info
+##### Docker Expose vs Docker Publish
+Exposing a port means the container listens to traffic on that port within the same nw.
+Note that only connections within the same network are allowed and connections from containers on other nws and host are not allowed.
+Publishing a port maps the host port to the container port, so that all traffic to host on that port will be sent to container
+##### Docker Compose vs Docker Stack
+Dcoker-compose is a python project that is a separate installation beside docker engine.
+It is used to deploy multi-containerized apps on single docker engine.
+It doesnot work in swarm mode.
+Docker stack is integrated into docker engine, no separate installation needed.
+It is used to deploy multi-containerized apps across docker swarm.
+It work only in swarm mode.
+Both work with compose.yml files, but Compose supports both version 2 and 3, where as Stack supports only version 3.